featurist/banana-shark/README.md

 ## Changing the subject in nested contexts

-Nested `describe` blocks take a another factory as their first argument, which _changes the subject_ by doing something to the result of the outer block's subject, for example:
+Nested `describe` blocks take a another factory (after an optional string name), which _changes the subject_ by _doing something to the result_ of the outer block's subject, for example:

 ```js
 describe(